 My full name is Lucas Lee Ou-Yang.

 I've recently moved to New York from Los Angeles and am still getting acclimated to the area.
-I'm a Software Engineer specializing in recommendation engines and user experience.
+Professionally, I work at Facebook as a Software Engineer specializing in recommendation engines and user experience.

 I am also passionate about Asian American / Asian political issues.
 The poor media representation of Asians in western countries along with institutionalized racism in universities and at work.
 If you also feel passionate about similar issues, reach out to me and I will connect you to the right people.

-Please read this essay I wrote on the tumultuous two years spent living in L.A.'s Asian enclaves and working for Snapchat in Venice, California.
+Please read this essay I wrote on the rough but edifying two years spent living in L.A.'s Asian enclaves and working for Snapchat in Venice, California.

 Before that, I went to UCI, a college in Southern California, for Computer Science.
 It was a great experience!
 During school, I started a news entertainment company, Wintria, with my friend Nithin Jilla.
 We hit 4,000 unique visitors on our first day of release and became investor backend.